 Ed Eastman is the firm’s authority on Real Estate, Complex Title Disputes and General Litigation.
 His department processes applications for tideland grants and leases, waterfront development permits and CAFRA permits.

 He has served as a lecturer for the New Jersey Land Title Institute, has authored sections of the New Jersey Practice Series on real estate law and is co-author of NJICLE book entitled, “Residential Real Estate Law and Practice in New Jersey.”
 He is the Past Chairperson of the Board of Consultors, of the Real Property Law Section of the New Jersey State Bar Association.

 Ed’s devotion to the practice of law is exemplified by the positions he has held and certifications he has obtained.
-The New Jersey Supreme Court has designated him as a Certified Civil Trial Attorney.
 He has been certified as a mediator by the N.J.
 Administration Office of the Courts.
 He has served as a Municipal Court Judge, a Municipal Prosecutor, as Assistant Monmouth County Counsel, Boundary Line Commissioner, Condemnation Commissioner, H.U.D.
 Foreclosure Commissioner and Master in Chancery.